Nam Ji-hyun

-Nam Ji-hyun (Korean: 남지현; born September 17, 1995) is a South Korean actress who successfully transitioned from being one of the industry's premiere child artists to an acclaimed lead, well-loved for her roles in Queen Seondeok, Suspicious Partner, 100 Days My Prince, and 365: Repeat the Year.
+Nam Ji-hyun (Korean: 남지현; born September 17, 1995) is a South Korean actress.
+Nam began her career in 2004 as a child actress in the television series Say You Love Me (2004).
+She is best known for her roles in Queen Seondeok (2009), Suspicious Partner (2017), 100 Days My Prince (2018), 365: Repeat the Year (2020), and Good Partner (2024).

 Early life and education

-Nam enrolled in Sogang University as a Psychology major in 2014, and finished her degree in February 2020, while she remained as an active actress in between her studies.
+Nam Ji-hyun was born on September 17, 1995 at Bupyeong District, Incheon, South Korea.
+She enrolled in Sogang University as a Psychology major in 2014, and finished her degree in February 2020, while she remained as an active actress in between her studies.

 Career

 2004–2015: Beginnings as a child actress

-Nam began her career as a child actress, and is best known for her roles in East of Eden (2008), Queen Seondeok (2009), Will It Snow for Christmas?
-(2009), Angel Eyes (2014), and What Happens to My Family?
+In February 2004, Nam began her acting career through MBC television series titled Say You Love Me (2004).

+In 2008, Nam won a Best Young Actress award at the 2008 MBC Drama Awards for her performance in the East of Eden (2008).

+In 2009, she starred in the historical drama Queen Seondeok (2009), she played the role of the young Queen Sondeok.
+Later that year, Nam starred in Will It Snow for Christmas?
+(2009) alongside actor Kim Soo-Hyun.

+In 2011, Nam starred in the dark fantasy films A Reason to Live (2011), which featured Song Hye-kyo.

+She later appeared in the miniseries Girl Detective, Park Hae-sol (2012), followed by the teen drama To the Beautiful You (2012) and the film Hwayi: A Monster Boy (2013).
+She also starred in the series Angel Eyes (2014) and What Happens to My Family?
 (2014).
-She also appeared in the miniseries Girl Detective, Park Hae-sol, teen drama To the Beautiful You, and the films A Reason to Live and Hwayi: A Monster Boy.

 2016–present: Rising popularity and leading roles

-In 2016, she headlined her first drama, MBC's romantic-comedy Shopaholic Louis with Seo In-guk, where she impressed viewers with her acting.
+In 2016, she headlined her first drama, MBC's romantic-comedy Shopping King Louie with Seo In-guk, where she impressed viewers with her acting.

 In 2017, she starred in SBS's legal drama Suspicious Partner alongside Ji Chang-wook.
 The show enjoyed modest viewership share, but it beat its competitor by topping the important 20-49 year old demographic, as well as streaming, popularity, and brand reputation charts for consecutive weeks.

 In 2018, Nam starred alongside Exo's D.O in the historical romance drama 100 Days My Prince.
 The series was a commercial success, becoming the twelfth highest-rated Korean drama in cable television history.

 In 2020, Nam starred in the fantasy mystery thriller 365: Repeat the Year as a perfectionist webtoon writer.

-In October 2022, it was announced that Nam would be holding a Welcome to my house!' fan meeting on November 26.On October 31, the agency announced that it had postponed the fan meeting ticket booking schedule, The original date was November 1st, postponed to November 8th due to the Seoul Halloween crowd crush.